gmelloni/interactionRCS/paper.md

 # Summary

-The `interactionHR` package is designed to facilitate interpretation and presentation of results from a COX regression model where an interaction between the main predictor of interest $X$ (binary or continuous) and another continuous covariate $Z$ has been specified.
+The `interactionRCS` package is designed to facilitate interpretation and presentation of results from a COX regression model where an interaction between the main predictor of interest $X$ (binary or continuous) and another continuous covariate $Z$ has been specified.
 Specifically, the package will provide point estimates of the HR for the main predictor $X$ over levels of $Z$, allowing for settings where $Z$ is flexibly modeled with restricted cubic splines, and provide a graphical display of this interaction.
 Two methods for deriving and plotting confidence intervals are also implemented, including the delta method and bootstrap.

 # Introduction

 # Mathematics

-`interactionHR` requires results from a Cox model where an interaction between a main predictor (binary or continuous) $X$ and a continuous predictor $Z$ has been specified.
+`interactionRCS` requires results from a Cox model where an interaction between a main predictor (binary or continuous) $X$ and a continuous predictor $Z$ has been specified.
 This interaction can be included as a simple product term between the 2 predictors, or by flexibly modeling $Z$ with restricted cubic splines.
 For both interaction settings, the main exposure of interest $X$ has to either be binary or continuous.

 ## Log-linear interaction model